 IMAX is not just about 3D feature films and movie blockbusters.
 You can also find some exciting and educative documentaries in the schedule, carefully hand-picked in collaboration with the Melbourne Museum. https://www.imaxmelbourne.com.au

-It is a general misconception that only Sydney has to offer great beaches.
-Granted, temperatures might not be as pleasant as further up north in Australia.
-But name me one child that will forgo a sandy beach and tricky waves just because the water is a degree colder than in other places.
+Beaches always offer great things to do for kids, even in Melbourne.
+Name me one child that will forgo a sandy beach and tricky waves just because the water is a degree colder than in other places.
 If you want to play it safe, buy one of these little wetsuits that are specifically designed for kids.
 This will keep them warm when playing in the shallows for a long time.

-Our suggestions start closest to the Melbourne CBD and follow Port Phillip Bay in a eastbound direction all the way to the tip of the Morningon Peninsula.
+Our suggestions of best Melbourne beaches start closest to the Melbourne CBD and follow Port Phillip Bay in a eastbound direction all the way to the tip of the Morningon Peninsula.

 Kids will love the rock pools that will form at low tide, and there are many trails that invite you to explore the stunning rock formations.
 If one of you likes to surf, this is the beach where you should give it a go.